rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 * Validate request signatures or require mTLS for authentication.
 * Use `service_id` to multiplex events from multiple clusters.
 * Log and alert on repeated retry cycles and growing local queues.

-## Compatibility

-* Only the Leader sends.
-On leadership change, the new Leader drains its FIFO and resumes transmission.
 * Raft log indices are stable identifiers for de‑duplication.
-* CDC operates independently of backup/restore and Raft log compaction.